 Inappropriate urination can take many forms and have several causes.
 Sometimes a cat seems to suddenly forget her litterbox training, urinating everywhere except where she’s supposed to.
 Your cat may start to urinate in hidden areas of the house or choose to urinate on furniture, rugs or clothing.

 Sometimes, a specific spot is used over and over again.
 At other times, new places are chosen, from hidden areas to the middle of the room.
 You may find one large pool of urine or many tiny spots all over the house.
-Inappropriate elimination is the most common behavior problem in cats.
+Inappropriate elimination is the most common behavior problem in cats, according to Cornell University.